marcandrysco/AudioManipProg/README.md

     sophisticated processing effects.
   * [MuseLang](lang/README.md) - Music oriented functional language based off
     of ML.
 By itself, the language provides a very basic set of features.
-The language must be combined with AmpCore to gain useful functionality.
+The language must be combined with AmpCore to achieve useful functionality.
   * [AmpCore](core/README.md) - The core library for AMP.
 This library provides a number of high-level components for editing real time audio.
-    Wen combined with MuseLang, user can compose complicated real time programs that are written in a high-level language.
+    Wen combined with MuseLang, users can compose complicated real time programs that are written in a high-level language.
   * [AmpRT](rt/README.md) - Real time processing application.
 This program
     reads in high-level programs written in MuseLang+AmpCore and executes the